-As at 31 December 2010 and 2009, the Fund had positions in the following types of derivatives:
+As at 31 December 2011 and 2010, the Fund had positions in the following types of derivatives:

-Forwards and futures contracts
+Forward contracts and futures

-Forward and futures contracts are contractual agreements to buy or sell a specified financial instrument at a specific price and date in the future.
+Forward contracts and futures contracts are contractual agreements to buy or sell a specified financial instrument at a specific price and date in the future.
 Forward contracts are customised contracts transacted in the over-the-counter market.
 Futures contracts are transacted in standardised amounts on regulated exchanges and are subject to daily cash margin requirements.